xcart/xc5-manual/en/users/user_membership_levels.md

 *   set up membership-specific prices and discounts;
 *   set up membership-specific tax rates.

 User membership levels can be set up and managed using the Membership levels section of your store's Admin area (**Users > Membership levels**).
-This section provides a table with a list of membership levels available to your store's users (if any such levels have been added) and a button to add new membership levels.

 ## Adding membership levels
 To create a new membership level: